 ESG Criteria at the Heart of Investment Decisions

 There has been good progress in improving ESG practices.
 An example is the Global Industry Standard on Tailings Management developed by the International Council on Mining and Metals (ICMM), the United Nations Environment Program (UNEP) and the Principles for Responsible Investment (PRI).
 It is the world's first tailings management standard that can be applied to existing and future tailings facilities.
-The standard has strengthened current mining practices by integrating local social, environmental, economic and technical criteria that cover the entire lifecycle of the tailing’s facility.
+The standard has strengthened mining practices by integrating local social, environmental, economic and technical criteria that cover the entire life cycle of the tailing’s facility.
 It has also established higher levels of accountability and expectations for transparency and disclosure of information.

 Part of the drive toward ESG practices has been a shift in market demand that has created a prosperous stage for a green revolution in the sector, says Clive Burstow, head of Capital Natural Resources at Barings.
 The widespread misconception is that mining is a dirty industry.
 However, that is not true.
-The industry has changed and is now considered one of the industries that benefit society the most.
-The demand for greener mining has led the industry to continually improve its ESG performance, making it a more safe, efficient and sustainable investment option.
+The industry has changed and is now considered among the industries that benefit society the most.
+The demand for greener mining has led the industry to continually improve its ESG performance, making it a safer, efficient and sustainable investment option.

-Investors are highly interested in companies’ ESG performance and ratings as it shows good management and risk mitigation, essential factors that favor a better return.
-“It is essentially a playbook for decreasing risks a company might face in a country where it plans to build and operate a mine — from carbon emissions intensity and mine tailings management to indigenous relations and worker safety,” said Nelson Bennett of Business in Vancouver, in an article for Mining.com.
+For investors, ESG performance and ratings demonstrate good management and risk mitigation, essential factors that favor a better return.
+“It is essentially a playbook for decreasing risks a company might face in a country where it plans to build and operate a mine — from carbon emissions intensity and mine tailings management to indigenous relations and worker safety,” says Nelson Bennett of Business in Vancouver, in an article for Mining.com.
 According to Scotiabank mining specialist Bonita To, over the past two years, investors have increasingly engaged in responsible investment practices, which together represent around US$303 trillion of the world’s investment.
 To highlights that if companies want to raise capital from institutions and investors, they must commit to ESG practices.

 Randy Smallwood, CEO of Wheaton Precious Metals, told Mining.com that mining companies in general have done a very good job on their ESG issues.
 However, they have failed to disclose them.
-Smallwood said it is difficult for investors to know if a company has a good track record if it does not publish all its progress and ESG guidelines.
+Smallwood says it is difficult for investors to know if a company has a good track record if it does not publish all its progress and ESG guidelines.
 Also, there is a problem with standardization, as many ESG rating agencies have different frameworks.
 Ross Beaty, Chairman of Pan American Silver and Equinox Gold, advises mining companies to disclose as much as possible or risk missing out on investor interest.

 Mexico's ESG Progress

 According to Sergio Almazán Esqueda, President of the Association of Engineers, Metallurgists and Geologists of Mexico’s Mines (AIMMG), the country has the resources and the capacity to become a global mining power and a leading example of responsible mining.
 Last year, CAMIMEX published its 2020 Sustainability Report, which shows the high commitment of its affiliated companies to responsible mining in Mexico.
 Through new mining technologies and metallurgical processes, in addition to a strong commitment to promoting eco-efficiencies, modern mining has arrived in Mexico to minimize the industry’s environmental footprint.
-Significant investments and programs have been implemented to reduce the use of water and energy, as well as to improve the quality of life in communities where mining companies operate, reported CAMIMEX.
+Significant investments and programs have been implemented to reduce the use of water and energy, as well as to improve the quality of life in communities where mining companies operate, CAMIMEX reported.

-CAMIMEX’s report highlights 36 municipalities that represent 75 percent of the mining production value and that have a higher Human Development Index (HDI) and a Social Lag Index (IRS) lower than the national averages.
+CAMIMEX’s report highlights 36 municipalities that represent 75 percent of the mining production value and that have a higher Human Development Index (HDI) and a lower Social Lag Index (IRS) than the national averages.
 The chamber pointed out that mining is one of the most regulated activities in the country.
 To start operations, companies must comply with labor, safety, environmental and energy regulations, among others.

 Fernando Alanís, President of CAMIMEX, has highlighted that mining not only generates decent and well-paid jobs but also supports 379,000 Mexican families directly and 2.2 million families indirectly.
 It is a sector that generates well-being, opportunities and social development in marginalized communities, he says.
 “It is of the utmost importance to highlight the true nature of the modern and professional mining industry that operates in Mexico.
 Mining is responsible and respectful of the environment; it is committed to the economic development of communities, regions and states where it operates.
 Mining develops supply chains and provides good jobs, access to education, health and basic services.
 It is an industry that ultimately boosts the quality of life of the inhabitants of our host communities.”